 Unless otherwise specified the order of precedence of the types of normative information in this document shall be as follows.
 Normative prose shall be the authoritative definition.
 Tables shall be next, followed by formal languages, then figures, and then any other language forms.
 In the event of a conflict between the schema and other information in this document, the schema is authoritative.

 Scope

-Catena is a layered protocol for control of media devices and services across platforms (cloud, on-prem, hybrid) summarized in the following diagram:
+Catena is a layered protocol for control of media devices and services across platforms (cloud, on-prem, hybrid), summarized in Figure 1.